 Time for Dementia is in the initial stages of rolling out the programme to a range of course at the University of Brighton and into Kent, so the ongoing challenge is finding enough families to take part.
 We also want to ensure that everyone is supported throughout their participation in Time for Dementia and that those who want to, can become involved in user involvement activities for Alzheimer’s Society and beyond.

 The Time for Dementia programme is always looking for families who would like to take part.
-Whether you would like to join us or would just like to find out a little bit more about it, please get in touch on [email protected] or 07713 779 582.
+Whether you would like to join us or would just like to find out a little bit more about it, please get in touch by email at [email protected] or by phone on 07713 779 582